McNair Scholars Program

 McNair became a recognized expert in laser physics while working as a staff physicist with Hughes Research laboratory.
 He was selected by NASA for the space shuttle program in 1978 and was a mission specialist aboard the 1984 flight of the shuttle Challenger.

-After his death in the Challenger accident in 1986, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage first generation and multicultural college students to enroll in graduate studies.
+Ronald McNair was tragically killed in the Challenger accident in 1986.
+After his death, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage first generation and multicultural college students to enroll in graduate studies.

 The uw-whitewater mcnair program

-The UW-Whitewater McNair Program prepares first-generation and multicultural students for masters and doctoral study as well as eventual careers as faculty.
+The UW-Whitewater McNair Program prepares first-generation, low-income, and multicultural students for masters and doctoral study as well as eventual careers as faculty.
 The program:

 - Provides educational and professional role models